Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-Within Europe, it leads all countries with the highest average maternal age, positioned 1st among 31 nations.
+Within Europe, this figure tops the list, making Italy the country with the highest average maternal age among 31 European nations.

 Average Age at First Birth over the decades